 No record of any performances during the Great War.

 Probably the year that Tom West first participated in the St Nicholas Hoodening.
 He remembers being thrown across the bar of the King's Head and into a pile of biscuit tins at Packham's bakery.
 Money was collected on a tambourine, the other instruments being an accordion and a triangle (which is still with the St Nicholas Hoodeners).
 Hoodening was performed on a couple of nights in Christmas Week (although Tom West's account implies that the 'night' actually started while the shops were still open).
-The first was generally set aside for the shops, pubs and big houses of St Nicholas, while the second was used for the 'great walk' (10 miles or so? part of the Boy's function was to make sure the men got home again at the end of the evening!).
+The first was generally set aside for the shops, pubs and big houses of St Nicholas, while the second was used for the 'Great Walk' (on the map, 10 miles or so — although when retraced in 2016 along modern roads and paths, it was around 18 miles and took 8 hours).
+Part of the Boy's function was to make sure the men got home again at the end of the evening!

 Venues included the following: